Tesla Hosts Private Model 3 Joyride Event For Investors But When Will Regular Customers Get To Drive

 Tesla invited investors to a private event in Brooklyn on Saturday at the company’s Red Hook store and service center, where they were able to drive the company’s new mass-market vehicle, the Model 3.

 According to Electrek, this isn’t the first time that Tesla has invited investors to see and experience the Model 3.
-During the summer, Tesla along with Goldman Sachs hosted a private viewing of the new electric car in Manhattan.
-The viewing was for bondholders after Elon Musk and Co. announced that they would be issuing $1.5 billion in debt in order to accelerate production of their new sedan.
+During the summer, Tesla, along with Goldman Sachs, hosted a private viewing of the new electric car in Manhattan.
+The viewing was for bondholders after Elon Musk announced that they would be issuing $1.5 billion in debt in order to accelerate production of their new sedan.
 They also brought the car to Boston in another event that was connected to the bond issuance.

 Some good reviews of the Model 3 came out of the events.